kaviyabathmanaban/HR--Analysis--Dashboard/README.md

-# HR--Analysis--Dashboard
-This project involves building an interactive HR Analytics Dashboard using Power BI to analyze employee data and uncover patterns in attrition, job satisfaction, department performance, and more.
-The dataset contains information on 1000 employees, including their job roles, departments, satisfaction levels, and attrition status.
+# HR-Data-Analysis(Interactive Dashboard creation using PowerBI)
+## Project Objective
+The HR wants to analyze employee attrition and satisfaction to identify key trends this will support data-driven HR strategies to enhance retention and engagement